March 16, 2017 12 Top Product Scanner Apps

 This concept was created as part of a collaboration between a group of students from BarcelonaTech and Catchoom, similar to PhooDi.
 Gloop! is a gamified beer scanner app.

 It provides information about brands when you scan the label, supporting product discovery and helping users earn points to redeem rewards, making the experience fun and engaging.

 Fashion and Retail

 With the Nordstrom app, users can scan items directly from the catalog and purchase them straight away.
 You can also snap photos of things you like through the app’s camera feature to view similar items available in the store, get notifications about orders or items in the shopping basket, as well as receiving personalized Fashion recommendations inspired by your style.

-The latest Desigual app of Desigual allows customers to scan the entire catalog, from women to kids to home decor, to access surprising content and purchase straight away.
+The latest Desigual app of Desigual allows customers to scan the entire catalog.
+From women to kids to home decor, customers can access surprising content and purchase straight away.
 It also includes offers and exclusive promotions, locate items in nearby stores and share looks with Facebook and Twitter friends.

 Beauty and Healthcare

 The international pharmaceutical company, Almirall, used Catchoom’s Image Recognition technology to develop a mobile app that offers real-time solutions to patients in an innovative way.
 It provides additional details about their products when scanning the package, such as patient advice, educational videos, instructions, a digital booklet and more.

 11. Teach Me Makeup